-The First Nations Office helps in the implementation of the Archbishop’s directives regarding his First Nations pastoral vision and mandate.
-This vision involves alleviating struggles faced by our First Nation communities and finding appropriate solutions while developing and promoting processes that promote healing.
-The Office also looks to maximize opportunities for collaboration with First Nation organizations and communities by developing programs, resources and, projects that further First Nations ministry.
-Squamish Elder Deacon Rennie Nahanee is the First Nations Coordinator for the Archdiocese of Vancouver.
+Deacon Rennie Nahanee, Squamish Nation Elder is retired from the First Nations Ministry Office of the Archdiocese of Vancouver.
+While Coordinator for that office he helped in the implementation of the Archbishop’s directives regarding his First Nations pastoral vision and mandate.
+That vision involved alleviating struggles faced by our First Nation communities and finding appropriate solutions while developing and promoting processes that promote healing.
+The Office also looked to maximize opportunities for collaboration with First Nation organizations and communities by developing programs, resources and, projects that further First Nations ministry.

 Jeremy Milloy is Lead, Integrity of Creation and Climate Change for the Justice, Peace, and Integrity of Creation Office of the Sisters of Providence of St. Vincent de Paul.
 Based in Kingston, Ontario, Jeremy works to advance climate justice locally, provincially, nationally, and globally.
 He is currently part of campaigns to advance divestment from extractive capitalism; strengthen communities through mutual aid; and to win a Green New Deal.